Vijay Singh: European Tour

+PGA Tour

-Singh entered the PGA Tour in 1993, winning his first PGA Tour event, the Buick Classic in a playoff over Mark Wiebe.
+Singh earned membership for the PGA Tour in 1993, winning his first tournament, the Buick Classic in a playoff over Mark Wiebe.
 That victory led to his being named the 1993 PGA Tour Rookie of the Year.
 After being hampered with back and neck problems in 1994, he came back to win the Buick Classic again in 1995 as well as the Phoenix Open.
 After playing well in 1996 (but with no victories), he won both the Memorial Tournament and the Buick Open in 1997.

-1998–2004: Major champion to world number 1

 In 1998, Singh was victorious at the PGA Championship at Sahalee Country Club in Sammamish, Washington, playing a 70-66-67-68 over the four days (the 66 tied a course record) and earning him his first Major title.
 He followed this up by winning The Masters in 2000, with a three-stroke victory over Ernie Els.

 Singh did not win on the PGA Tour in 2001, but finished the year with a Tour-best 14 top-10 finishes and was fourth on the money list with $3,440,829 for the year.
 In 2002, he won at the Shell Houston Open at TPC at The Woodlands, setting a new tournament 72-hole scoring record with a 266, and at the Tour Championship, winning by two strokes over Charles Howell III.

 2003 proved to be a very successful year for Singh.
 He won four tournaments, had 18 top-10 finishes and was the PGA Tour's money leader (and had the second-highest single-season total in PGA Tour history) with $7,573,907, beating Tiger Woods by $900,494, though Singh played 27 tournaments compared to Woods' 18 tournaments.
 Singh also tied a 9-hole scoring record at the U.S. Open with a 29 on the back nine of his second round.
 His victories came at the Phoenix Open, the EDS Byron Nelson Championship, the John Deere Classic and the FUNAI Classic at the Walt Disney World Resort.
 He narrowly lost the vote for the PGA of America's Player of the Year to Tiger Woods.